hakimkal/networkspeedcheckbot/README.md

 # networkspeedcheckbot

 A **Telegram Bot** built in **Go**.
-Designed with **love**, for a telegram user to check internet speed.
+Designed with **love**, for any telegram user to check internet speed.

 ## this bot depends speedtest-go and go-telegram-bot-api  modules
 ## Features